Leukemia in Cats; Feline Leukemia Virus

 The vet can determine whether bone marrow suppression is at play by doing a full blood count.
 Since suppressed bone marrow is marked by a decrease in feline blood cells’ production, a complete blood count exam will shine a light on the situation.
 The vets will see the number of white blood cells and any blood disorders present in your cat.

 Weight loss is an additional symptom of leukemia in cats.
-Infected cats start to feel physically ill as a side effect of leukemia, which leads to weight loss due to little to no appetite.
+FeLV Infected cats start to feel physically ill as a side effect of leukemia, which leads to weight loss due to little to no appetite.
 Tumors and inflamed lymph nodes are common in cats with the leukemia virus as well.

-How Leukemia is Diagnosed
+How Leukemia is Diagnosed as an FeLV Infection

 A diagnosis of feline leukemia can only be given after specific tests are taken.
 One of the many tests that vets use to diagnose leukemia is ELISA, which stands for enzyme-linked immunosorbent assay.
 The ELISA test searches your cat's blood for traces of feline leukemia cells.